If you are not a resident of Canada, please review this section carefully!

 To ensure a smooth entry process at the border, foreign exhibitors should present the following documents to Border Services Officers when arriving at the Canadian border:

-1) CBSA's Letter of Recognition (click button to download)
+1) CBSA's Letter of Recognition: Please download via the button below.

 2) An itemized list of goods including a description, country of origin, quantity and value.